 3. Plant a garden.
 Grow your own vegetables and flowers.
 Gardening teaches your kids where food comes from and how to work with others.

 4. Take a dip.
 Having an in-ground pool isn’t the only way to enjoy the water.
 Let your kids run or ride their bikes while you spray a hose around them.

-5. Visit the library.
+5. Once the Coronavirus shutdown is over, visit the library.
 Libraries are a community gathering place.
 In addition to bringing home books, check out the calendar for special events.

-6. Camp out.
-Pick a campground that suits your idea of roughing it or sleep in your backyard.
+6. Camp out, practice talking with your kids.
+Pick a campground that suits your idea of roughing it or, during Coronavirus, sleep in your backyard.
 Toast marshmallows and tell ghost stories.

-In this digital age, your kids are bound to be surrounded by computers, smartphones, and televisions.
+In this digital age and during the world’s lockdown response to Coronavirus, your kids are bound to be surrounded by computers, smartphones, and televisions.
 Show them that it’s possible to have fun without any screens involved, and carve out boundaries to keep the overuse of technology from interfering with healthy development.